© James Bennett

 Markets

-Most of the markets in Mallorca are held throughout the year.
-That's the case of traditional fairs selling regional produce like the one celebrated in Sineu every Wednesday, the oldest one in Mallorca.
-Founded in 1306 by King Jaume II, it is currently the only market on the island where they still sell livestock.
-Inca also has a large market every Thursday which, on November 14th, coincides with the Dijous Bo Fair when thousands of artisans, farmers and merchants, as well as tourists, head to this central town.
+Most markets in Mallorca take place throughout the year, like for example the traditional and longest standing fair in the town of Sineu, which takes place every Wednesday selling wonderful regional produce.
+Founded in 1306 by King Jaume II, it is now the only market on the island still selling livestock.
+Inca continues to host a large market every Thursday and also showcases the popular Dijous Bo Fair in November, to which thousands of artisans, farmers and merchants flock, as well as huge swarms of tourists!

 Boat trips & watersports